 Since 2016 Colostomy UK has been running regular chair yoga sessions at various stoma support groups in the United Kingdom.
 These focus on relaxation, breathing techniques, movement, balance and coordination.
 They are very popular and are suitable for anyone, regardless of fitness level.
-At the time of printing, we are also working on a free chair yoga DVD, full of exercises that you can do in the comfort of your own home.

-To find out more about our active ostomates chair yoga sessions and to register your interest in the DVD, email: info@ColostomyUK.org or call 0118 939 1537.
+To find out more about our Active Ostomates® chair yoga sessions and to register your interest in the DVD, email: info@ColostomyUK.org or call 0118 939 1537.